Eat Right to Sleep Right

 What about tart cherry juice?

-There is a video of a mocktail that contains tart cherry juice, magnesium power, and Olipop going viral on TikTok these days.
-Tart cherry juice and cherry fruits have been studied in randomized, placebo-controlled trials and have been shown to produce sleep benefits in a variety of people.
+There has been a TikTok video of a mocktail that contains tart cherry juice, magnesium power, and Olipop.
+Tart cherry juice and cherry fruits have been studied in randomized, placebo-controlled trials and have been shown to produce sleep benefits.
 Although those are small-scale studies, findings are consistent among them.
-And there is biological plausibility: One study found that melatonin levels increased in people consuming tart cherries.
-As mentioned above, magnesium is necessary for melatonin production, so this ingredient could also contribute to the sleep-enhancing effects of the mocktail.
-Finally, Olipop is a low-sugar soda that contains plant fiber and prebiotics and could improve gut health, which also has implications for sleep.
+And, there is biological plausibility: One study found that melatonin levels increased in people consuming tart cherries.
+Also, magnesium is necessary for melatonin production.
+Finally, Olipop is a low-sugar soda containing plant fiber and prebiotics that could improve gut health, which also has implications for sleep.

-Another possible improvement in sleep from this mocktail is the lack of alcohol.
+Another benefit of this mocktail is the lack of alcohol.
 If this beverage replaces alcohol in your pre-bedtime routine, and you get the best sleep ever, go for it!
 Just be mindful of magnesium over-supplementation.

 What research is needed to bring public health attention to the food-sleep relationship?